mother-of-all-self-hosting/ansible-role-collabora-online/docs/configuring-collabora-online.md

 ### Set a password for the admin interface

 You also need to set a password for the admin interface by adding following configuration to your `vars.yml` file.
 Make sure to replace `YOUR_ADMIN_INTERFACE_PASSWORD_HERE` with your own value.
-Note that **only alpha-numeric characters are accepted**.
+Note that **only alphanumeric characters are accepted**.

 ```yaml
 collabora_online_environment_variable_password: YOUR_ADMIN_INTERFACE_PASSWORD_HERE